rt106/rt106.github.io/CUSTOM_APPLICATION_SDK.md

 #### rt106-app/index.html

-This file loads the appropriate style sheets, Rt 106 components, and third-party libraries, as well as setting up the AngularJS environment.
+index.html loads the appropriate style sheets, Rt 106 components, and third-party libraries, as well as setting up the AngularJS environment.

 Bootstrap v4 is used to structure the web-based user interface.  index.html should be straightforward to understand given familiarity with AngularJS and Bootstrap.